dimdamop/single-neuron/README.md

 ## Invocation with the default values

 As noted in [Command line arguments](#command-line-arguments) by default `single-neuron.py` performs 200 iterations of gradient descent with a learning rate of 0.1 using the 10% of the dataset for validation.
-The results look like this:
+For the example dataset that comes with the distribution ("dataset/boston.csv"), the results look like this:
 ```console
 user@system:~$ single-neuron.py --csv dataset/boston.csv